 Pearl, Translucent Green, and Translucent Gold are all a part of the Translucent Metallic Powder category.
 These colors are often used to go over top a solid metallic color to create cells and add a sheen of color to the top of a surface.

 Add pizzaz to the floor by using on of our glitter options.
-The Turquoise or Gold glitters both make a floor pop.
+The Blue or Gold glitters both make a floor pop.
 In this category there are colors like Hocus Pocus and Maroon 5.
 These two options add a pop of glitter to your floors that looks magical.

 There are pinks, golds, charcoals, blues, and greens!
 These base colors would be our recommendation for creating your bold lines and designs into your floor.